 Research shows that when managers perceive whistleblowing as a threat to their authority and to the company’s public image, retaliation and the need for employee protection increase.
 Improving your organisational culture and integrating whistleblowing policies into your risk management strategy can help reduce incidents of retaliation, which can further complicate cases of misconduct.

-Having a whistleblowing system enables companies to create internal cultures where concerns can be disclosed, discussed, and resolved at all levels.
+Having a whistleblowing system certainly has its benefits.
+It enables companies to create internal speak-up cultures where concerns can be disclosed, discussed, and resolved at all levels.
 It can also reveal failures in organisational governance and risk management practices that would otherwise not be seen.
 Whistleblowing can provide added control, but ideally, an organisation should create a supportive environment for employees to raise concerns to avoid having to anonymously report wrongdoings.
 Risk management and whistleblowing programs should be integrated to ensure organisations and companies can effectively manage risk and avoid the cost of not having a ‘speak-up’ culture.

 Your ability to effectively respond to disclosures is key.
 When done right, responses can enhance organisational culture and employee satisfaction and commitment.
 Anonymous channels can also improve a company’s ability to detect fraud.
 For example, a study by Business Ethicist Eva Tsahuridu showed that organisations with anonymous disclosure channels see higher fraud detection rates (47%) compared to other data reporting (34%).
 In cases of fraud disclosure, anonymous tips account for 40% of cases detected, while only 15% are identified through management reviews and 15% through internal audits (ACFE, 2010).